-Ever since 313 CE, when Constantine the Great issued the Edict of Milan that declared tolerance of all religions, including Christianity, the churches no longer had to hide underground but were able to come out in public and celebrate the liturgies in the open for the first time.
+Ever since 313 CE, when Constantine the Great issued the Edict of Milan (Pax Constantiniana) that declared tolerance of all religions, including Christianity; the churches no longer had to hide underground.
+They came out in public and celebrated the liturgies in the open for the first time.
 Shortly thereafter, “deliberate symbolism entered Christian worship” (Taft, 2004: 52).

-The streets of Constantinople, the center of Christendom, were dotted with churches; and the processional chantings that later became the three antiphons and troparia accompanied the processions that the faithful joined, stopping at various stations before they arrived at the final destination church.
-In short, the Liturgies were performed out in the streets as well as inside the churches.
+In the imperial ear the streets of Constantinople, the center of Byzantium Christianity, were dotted with churches; and the public chantings that later became the three antiphons and troparia in the Liturgy accompanied the processions of the clergy and the faithful.
+They would stop at various stations for prayers and Psalms before they proceed to arrive at the final destination: the church.
+In short, the first part of the Liturgies we now call the Liturgy of the Word was performed out in the open on the streets, to be concluded with the readings of the Epistles and the Gospel inside at the ambo.
 Mateos writes:

 … the celebration of the liturgy… had a stational character.
 So the commemoration of a saint or of an event was not celebrated in all the city’s churches; it took place in one or more churches; for example, in the one which preserved the saint’s relics…